ShreyanshPrakash/socialMedia/README.md

     npm run demo
         - builds angular app for prod
         - runs express app to serve both static assets and apis
+        - for the first run, express app creates and inserts data to mysql db

+    /backend/config.json : edit for db interaction

+    Pagination logic is in list.component.ts.Modify recordsPerPage in constructor.

 Api endpoints : All GET methods